 Black panther 2.
 It’s just gonna feel weird without Chadwick https://t.co/44sRtD7tso

 — lucas graham (he/him) (@glarflin) April 28, 2021

-However, some fans felt it would be an injustice to not watch the upcoming Marvel movie, dishonouring the legacy Boseman left behind.
+However, some fans felt it would be an injustice to not watch the upcoming Marvel movie, dishonoring the legacy Boseman left behind.
 The loss of Boseman was a harrowing pain for the Marvel Cinematic Universe family.
-And while it’s understandable fans and newcomers alike will miss the charismatic king that stole our hearts in 2018, his former castmates believe there is no greater duty than to honour his legacy with the continuation of production.
+And while it’s understandable fans and newcomers alike will miss the charismatic king who stole our hearts in 2018, his former castmates believe there is no greater duty than to honor his legacy with the continuation of production.

 Idk about ANYONE ELSE but im watching Black Panther 2 FOR Chadwick.
 The mantle must be passed on!
 Thats the damn tweet. pic.twitter.com/gqNlQc1MLE